open/close all folders

 John: It's like a Sony executive green-lighting a sequel in the middle of watching Aloha.
 "This is absolutely terrible and I need to make sure there's more of it.
 We'll call it Aloha 2: This Time We Mean The Other Meaning."

-- And the FOLLOWUP to that: just two days after he ran the FIFA II episode talking about the arrests in the FIFA scandal, the universally hated president of FIFA Sepp Blatter RESIGNED.
+- And the followup to that: just two days after he ran the FIFA II episode talking about the arrests in the FIFA scandal, the universally hated president of FIFA Sepp Blatter resigned.
 Oliver at the time, due to the unlikelihood of Blatter leaving office, mockingly asked FIFA sponsors in the previous episode to pull support in order to pressure Blatter by saying he'd wear a truly ridiculous pair of Adidas shoes, take a bite out of everything in the Dollar Menu at McDonald's, and even drink a Bud Light Lime.
-Despite the fact that there was no indication of any of those companies pulling sponsorship or that Blatter resigning was because of them, Oliver proved he was a man of his word and did ALL THREE; Special mention goes to the Bud Light Lime segment: while he said he'd claim it was delicious, he never said about anything he'd say before drinking it.
+Despite the fact (stated by John himself) that there was no indication of any of those companies pulling sponsorship or that Blatter resigning was because of them, John proved he was a man of his word and did all three; Special mention goes to the Bud Light Lime segment: while he said he'd claim it was delicious, he never said about what he'd say before drinking it.

 John: The reviews so far have been phenomenal: The Guardian said that, "As cinema it is excrement," and The New York Times called it "…one of the most unwatchable films in recent memory."
 And remember, this is the same week the Entourage movie came out. #THEBOYSAREBACK

 - Not only did Oliver drink the bottle, he CHUGGED IT.

 - There was also the matter of Blatter's resignation happening around the same time as the North American release of United Passions, a biopic about the history of FIFA that had been financed by FIFA and was suspiciously glowing in spite of the years of accusations of corruption directed at the organization.

 - His comment about the Adidas, which was unfortunately almost lost in the crowd's reaction: "Who needs arch support when you look like Louis XIV going to a rap battle?"